Emily-Wood7/CS465-Fullstack/README.md

 <li>
 <i>Compare and contrast the types of frontend development you used in your full stack project, including Express HTML, JavaScript, and the single-page application (SPA).</i>
 <br>
+Express.js is a server-side framework for building web applications and APIs, HTML is a markup language for structuring content, JavaScript is a programming language for adding interactivity, and SPAs are a type of web application that uses JavaScript to dynamically update content on a single page.
+Express.js and SPAs can work together, where Express.js serves as the backend and APIs for an SPA built using JavaScript frameworks.
+<br><br>
 </li>
 <li>
 <i>Why did the backend use a NoSQL MongoDB database?</i>
 <br>
+MongoDB is known for being fast and scaleable.
+MongoDB stores documents as binary JSON, which is a Javascript way of holding data, so it works well with the JavaScript used in the MEAN stack.
+MongoDB also provides drivers and and libraries for many programming languages making it easy to integrate into the backend.

 </li>
 </ul>